What Causes Numb Fingers While Sleeping

 1. Change your sleeping position

-The best and most long-lasting solution to having numb hands upon waking is to try to change your sleeping position.
+The best and most long-lasting solution to preventing numb fingers while sleeping is to change your sleeping position.
+Try the following

 Other people use the "tennis ball method".
-This means putting a tennis ball in a pocket on the side of your body you don't want to sleep on.
+This means putting a tennis ball underneath a T-shirt on the side of your body you don't want to sleep on, like your back.

 You can also use a high tech method.

 Sleep position trainers are available which are essentially electronic monitors.
-Basically, they mildly zap you when you're in an incorrect position.
+Basically, they zap you with just enough electricity to wake you when you're in an incorrect position.

 2. Wear a night brace